markasoftware/KreO/README.md

 Also make sure `PIN_ROOT` is set as described in the setup above.

-The final output is a JSON file containing OO features in a structured format and is located in the `baseDirectory` specified in the JSON configuration file.
+The final output is a JSON file containing OO features in a structured format and is located in the `base_directory` specified in the JSON configuration file.

 ### Running Lego re-implementation vs. KreO